syl20bnr/spacemacs-elpa-mirror/stable-melpa/find-file-in-project-readme.txt

 .rb files that don't exist in the "vendor" directory.
 In that case you could set `ffip-find-options' to "-not -regex \".*vendor.*\"".

-The variable `ffip-filename-rules' create some extra file names for search when calling `find-file-in-project-by-selected'.
-For example, When file basename `helloWorld' provided, `HelloWorld', `hello-world' are added as the file name search patterns.
-`C-h v ffip-filename-rules' to see its default value.
 `find-file-with-similar-name' find file with similar name to current opened file.
 The regular expression `ffip-strip-file-name-regex' is also used by `find-file-with-similar-name'.